 As at Disney, passes expire 14 days after the first use.
 Also as at Disney, kids under 3 are free, but child tickets for ages 3-9 are only a few dollars discounted from the adult prices, despite the large number of rides with height requirements at Universal.
 Prices listed below are what you’d pay online and include tax.

 The “3 Park Unlimited” ticket is good for 14 consecutive days of park-to-park admission at both USF and IOA, plus Wet 'n Wild.
-3 Park Unlimited tickets are also sold a number of third-party vendors, but not directly by Universal itself at this time.
+3 Park Unlimited tickets are sold by a number of third-party vendors, but not directly by Universal itself at this time.
 Only a few dollars more than the 4-day park-to-park ticket, this ticket is poorly publicized but a great value if you like water slides and aren't buying an annual pass for your extended stay.

 The five-park, 14-day Orlando Flex Ticket allows unlimited entry to Universal Studios Florida (USF), Universal’s Islands of Adventure (IOA), SeaWorld, Aquatica, and Wet ’n Wild and costs $307 for adults and $291 for children ages 3-9, tax included.
 The six-park, 14-day Orlando Flex Ticket Plus, providing unlimited entry to USF, IOA, SeaWorld, Aquatica, Wet ’n Wild, and Busch Gardens, costs $349 for adults and $330 for children.
 Buy the tickets online at the websites of the participating parks, or get them at a third party discounter.
 Flex Tickets are a good deal only if you visit all of the parks covered.